OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 PBKDF2 requires that you select an internal hashing algorithm.
 You can choose HMACs or a variety of other hashing algorithms.
 HMAC-SHA-256 is widely supported and is recommended by NIST.

-The work factor for PBKDF2 is implemented through the iteration count, which should be at least 10,000 (although values of up to 100,000 may be appropriate in higher security environments).
+The work factor for PBKDF2 is implemented through an iteration count, which should set differently based on the internal hashing algorithm used.

+* PBKDF2-HMAC-SHA1: 720,000 iterations
+* PBKDF2-HMAC-SHA256: 310,000 iterations
+* PBKDF2-HMAC-SHA512: 120,000 iterations

 ## Upgrading Legacy Hashes